-Each message is supported by the experience of at least one international case study of good practice.
-The chapter also draws particular attention to the particular considerations involved in developing thermal tourism.
+Each message is supported by the experience of at least one international and one Peruvian case study of good practice.
+The chapter also draws particular attention to the particular considerations involved in developing thermal tourism (section 6.5).

-6.2 Key Message: Prepare and Strengthen the Community to be Able to Manage the Delivery of Tourism
+6.1 Key Message: Prepare and strengthen the Community to be able to manage the delivery of tourism services